 4. Use an Air Purifier System

 If you live in an area with a lot of dust from traffic outside, then using an air purifier system is recommended.
-There are small portable air purifiers that you can move from room to room or large systems that are installed near climate-control devices.
+There are small portable air purifiers you can move from room to room or large systems that are installed near climate-control devices.

 5. Ditch the Air Fresheners